SpecSolve/SpecSolve/README.md

 (3) Infinite matrices, with finite bandwidth or rapid off-diagonal decay [2].

+(4) General function handles for computing the resolvent and inner products.

 See `Example_*.m`  files for several examples that appear in [1]. **SpecSolve** functions **diffMeas()**, **intMeas()**, and **rseMeas()** make use of the **Chebfun** software package for computing with functions, available for download at https://www.chebfun.org/.